Joseph Aveline

-Joseph Aveline (1881-1958) was a 20th-century French politician and agricultural expert from the Orne department of France, who served as mayor of Dorceau for a half century and, as parliamentary deputy, opposed full powers to Marshall Philippe Pétain in July 1940.
+Joseph Aveline (December 10, 1881, Dorceau, Orne, France – December 12, 1958, Dorceau, Orne, France) was a 20th-century French politician and agricultural expert from the Orne department of France, who served as mayor of Dorceau for a half century and, as parliamentary deputy, opposed full powers to Marshall Philippe Pétain in July 1940.

 Background

 Joseph Louis Aveline was born on December 10, 1881, on a cattle-breeding farm in Dorceau (now part of the Rémalard-en-Perche commune) in Orne, France.
 His parents were Louis Joseph Aveline and Cécile Aline Poussin.
 His father had started the "New Farm" (French le Ferme-Neuve) there to breed Percheron horses and cattle of Normandy.
 He kept 40 Percheron horses, which he exported worldwide.

 Career

 Aveline spent his life as both politician and champion of Norman animal husbandry.